European-XFEL/Karabo/doc/howto/pythonDevice.rst

 A device is not much more than a macro that runs on a server for a longer time.
 So it is written mostly in the same way.
-The biggest difference is that it inherits from :class:`karabo.device.Device` instead of :class:`karabo.device.Macro`.
+The biggest difference is that it inherits from :class:`karabo.python_device.PythonDevice` instead of :class:`karabo.python_device.Macro`.
 But the main difference is actually that a macro is something you may write quick&dirty, while a device should be written with more care.
 To give an example:

 .. code-block:: python

-    from karabo import Device
+    from karabo.python_device import PythonDevice

-    class TestDevice(Device):
+    class TestDevice(PythonDevice):
         __version__ = "1.3 1.4"

 As you see, we avoid using star-imports but actually import everything by